CENOS-Platform/cenos-docs-antennas/docs/physics-batch-running.md

 ### 2. Define the sequence

 To define the cases you want to run, you need to **write a command line for each case** which defines with what to run it and where to find the case file.
-The basic structure of this command consists of 2 parts - **CENOS path**, where CENOS is installed and from where it is started, and **case path** to the case folder you want to run.
+The basic structure of this command consists of 2 parts - **"CENOS path"**, where CENOS is installed and from where it is started, and **"case path"** to the case folder you want to run.

 <p align="center">